 This concludes the section on Garnet Magnetism.
 For a list of reading materials about Garnets, see the Garnet Magnetism references at the bottom of the Resources and Links page.
 To review the Garnet classification system developed during this study, go to Gem Garnet Classification

 Distinguishing Between Orange Garnets

-Spessartine & Hessonite: Among all gem Garnets, orange color (due to manganese) is primarily associated with Spessartine and Hessonite.
-An N-52 magnet quickly distinguishes between them because Hessonite fails to pick up or drag (due to low levels of iron and manganese).
+Spessartine & Hessonite: Among gem Garnets, orange color (due to manganese) is primarily associated with Spessartine and Hessonite.
+An N-52 magnet quickly distinguishes between them because Hessonite fails to pick up or drag (due to low levels of iron).
 Hessonite also has a lower refractive index.